vtaymany/vans-responsive-portfolio/README.md

 ## Installation

 - No installation is required.
-The webpage may be viewed [here](https://vtaymany.github.io/Horiseon-refactor/)
+The webpage may be viewed [here](https://vtaymany.github.io/vans-responsive-portfolio/)

 ## Roadmap

-- It is advised to switch to a CSS framework such as Bootstrap or Foundation.
+- It would be beneficial to purge out the unused css from Bootstrap using tools such as PurgeCSS

 - If implemented correctly, doing so would allow for:
-  - responsiveness across multiple viewports
+  - increased performance
-  - performance benefits of classes and ID's while creating a more standardized and scalable method of development
+  - decreased file size

 ## Screenshots